dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 open A
 module D = B
 ```
-Here, the line `module D = B` generates the `F2.fs -> F1.fs` link, so no special code is needed to add it.
+Here, the line `module D = B` generates the following link: `F2.fs -> F1.fs`.

-### Edge-case 3. - ghost namespaces

-Not every node in the Trie contains file indexes.
-A namespace node in the Trie, does not expose the file index when there are no types defined.
-Consider:
+Any files that might make use of the abbreviation require a dependency onto `F2.fs`, which in turn creates an indirect dependency onto `F1.fs`.
+Therefore no special handling is required for this scenario.

+### Optimising the graph for files with shared namespaces
+One common namespace setup in an F# project involves sharing a namespace across multiple files.
+The problem this creates is that normally every `open` statement against that namespace would create a link to all the files defining it.

+To help reduce the dependency graph, we detect scenarios in which the namespace itself does not contain any type definitions.
+In such cases, the Trie node referring to that namespace does not link to any files directly (but its subnodes might).

+Consider the following:

 `A.fs`
 ```fsharp